ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/02_5FWJ_apo/input/README.md

 ## Contents

 - `mmpbsa.in` — MM/GBSA parameter file used for energy calculations
-- `jmjc_mmpbsa.ndx` — index file defining the receptor and ligand groups used for MM/GBSA
+- `jmjc.ndx` — index file defining the receptor and ligand groups used for MM/GBSA
 - `README.md` — description of the input files in this directory

 ## Receptor and ligand definition